Ecopsyched! is a nature-based storytelling project that celebrates our wild connections.

-Ecopsyched!’s adventure artist, Lisa B, produces video and podcast episodes to kindle nature reconnection through storytelling.
+Ecopsyched!’s, Lisa B, leads storytelling outings and produces video and podcast episodes to kindle reconnections through storytelling.

 Stay Connected with Ecopsyched!

 Who is Ecopsyched!?

 Lisa B has a B.A. in Visual Communications and an M.A. in Expressive Ecopsychology.
-When she's not recording, she's designing, painting, hiking, traveling, playing, and exploring all the nooks of her home base near Washington, D.C.
+When she's not leading outings, she's designing, painting, hiking, traveling, playing, and exploring all the nooks of her home base near Washington, D.C.